-If you are having mental health issues, ongoing therapy is usually something that can help.
-Psychotherapy or counseling with talk therapy can both be highly effective in relieving symptoms of mental illness.
-With ongoing therapy, you can learn your triggers and overcome them.
+If you are having mental health issues, ongoing counseling is usually something that can help.
+Psychotherapy or counseling can both be highly effective in relieving symptoms of mental illness.
+With ongoing, you can learn your triggers and overcome them.
 You will be able to discuss your thoughts, feelings, and problems in a safe environment where there is no judgment and help can be offered.

-As you can see, free hotlines are very limited in what they can do.
 When these hotlines aren’t enough to tackle your real mental health issue, there are other options available to you 24/7/365.
 Online counseling platforms are available to help you cope with your mental health issue or to help you cope with relationship problems and other situations that are causing you distress.
-These online counseling sites are affordable, convenient, and can offer ongoing therapy with a selected therapist in your state.
+These online counseling sites are affordable, convenient, and can offer ongoing counseling with a selected therapist in your state.
 ReGain is one of the best of these available, especially when it comes to salvaging relationships.

 Frequently Asked Questions (FAQs)

-Or, you can check online therapy providers, especially those that provide online therapy for depression.
+Or, you can check online counseling providers, especially those that provide online counseling for depression.
 In many cases, they’ll offer the first session or two for free.
 Even these few sessions can help you improve your mental health and give you great insight for how to move forward towards better mental health.

 Usually, marriage counseling isn’t free.
 However, you can check to see if your insurance will cover marriage counseling and make it more cost effective.
 Since marriage counseling can contribute to your overall behavioral health and help reduce stress anxiety in your marriage, it’s important to check if your insurance provider offers help when it comes to getting marriage counseling.